starnight/simple-scheduler/README.md

 It is a simple scheduler library which does scheduling works with no priority and non-preemptive multitasking.
+It is the "Functions", which could also be called callback functions or jobs, that Simple Scheduler schedules, not the "Processes".

 Find more information from the [Wiki](https://github.com/starnight/simple-scheduler/wiki "Simple Scheduler Wiki").